decentralized-identity/did-recovery/sfs/explainer.md

   }
 $$

-In contrast, the user is only required to iterate and attempt share reassembly for the number of permutations resulting from the total count of _I_ inputs they recollect, using a selection set of the exact threshold they used, in this case 8:
+In contrast, the user is only required to iterate and attempt share reassembly for the number of permutations based on the inputs they recollect - we'll assume the user entered 12 inputs, and a set selection size that exactly matches the threshold they used, in this case 8:

 $$
   {
     \log_{2}(
-      \mathcal{V}_{8}(\mathcal{I})
+      \mathcal{V}_{8}(12)
     )
   }
 $$

-This raises critical questions as to the viability of this construction:
+There are a number of important questions as we consider the viability of this construction:

 1. What is the disparity between the raw and effective entropy when we assume the inputs are human-meaningful?
 2. Is the effective entropy high enough that the honied shares can be exposed at rest to attackers and still secure against a targeted brute force attack?
-3. Because the honied shares will likely not align with the recollected input set, is the user's combination iteration of the N shares * N recollected inputs too high a burden to effectively recover within allowable tolerances?
+3. Because the honied shares will likely not align with the recollected input set, is the level of computation required from users recovering their secrets too high to effectively recover within a feasible range?
 4. Assuming all the questions above are satisfied, how likely is it a user can be guided to generate human-meaningful inputs that:
     - Are not composed of weak, generic inputs that share common traits which reduce the probable input range for attackers.
     - Are unlikely to be inputs the user frequently exposes through other mediums, opening them up to specific analysis and targeted, efficient attack.

 ## Conclusion

-As previously stated, the author is not a cryptographer, and the intent of this paper is to provide a hypothesis about one possible solution.
-It is the hope of the author that you help evaluate this proposal in light of the questions and issues it presents, to determine the efficacy and viability of what it proposes.
+As previously stated, the author is not a cryptographer, and the intent of this paper is to provide a hypothesis about one possible solution for fuzziness in recovery of secrets.
+It is the hope of the author that you will help evaluate this proposal in light of the questions and issues it presents, to determine the efficacy and viability of what it proposes.

 ## Citations